VISION AND MISSION

 Teams of Leaders (ToL) method is a novel and unique approach to rapidly building and the operational employment of cross-boundary High Performing Leader Teams (HPLTs) that adapt together, learn together, make decisions together, and execute them together.

-Individual HPLTs interacting within the ToL environment consist of senior leaders representing a wide range of often entirely unrelated organizations charged with the application of their expertise, experience, and resources – often of their entire organizations – to address a specific task of joint interest or significance.
-ToL promotes the establishment of shared purpose, trust and confidence that are the foundation for the subsequent development of a clear, shared perception of the operational environment (situational awareness) and all of its requirements.
+Individual HPLTs interacting within the ToL environment consist of already recognized leaders representing a wide range of often entirely unrelated organizations charged with the application of their expertise, experience, and resources – often of their entire organizations – to address a specific task of joint interest or significance.
+Collaborative Command Leader Teams™ consist of senior/executive level leaders whose principal task is formulation of the strategic organizational intent, mission definition and facilitation of mission execution and coordination across the entire operational spectrum of the organization.
+Command Leader teams collaborate but do not supervise HPLTs engaged in mission execution.
+Practically implemented, ToL promotes growth of shared purpose, trust and confidence among the collaborating individuals and teams – the attributes that are the foundation for the subsequent development of a clear, shared perception of the operational environment (situational awareness) and all of its requirements.

 Modern information technology such as decision support, social networking, simulation, geographic information systems, and logistical support applications play a critical role enabling High Performing Leader Teams to implement actionable understanding faster, more efficiently, and guarantee “time = 0; distance = 0” parameters of execution of actionable understanding across global distances and multiple time zones.